JBro-Birds/Election_Analysis/README.md

 `file_to_save = os.path.join("analysis", "election_results.txt")`
 In addition the .txt file analysis output can include the "time period" as part of the "Election Results" title row by including the "month/year" after the "Election Results" string in the following print code: `f"\nElection Results\n"`

+Another useful modification would be to show candidate data by county.
+This could be done by including a nested loop